 Mobile Pantries provide another source of food to families and individuals facing hunger.
 GraceWorks uses mobile food pantries to provide access and increase food distribution so nutritious, non-perishable foods as well as perishable foods, such as milk, juice, bread and fresh produce, do not go to waste.

-Visit here to see how you can help.
 From donating an item of need to holding a food drive, everyone can fight hunger.